-There are still about 4 million hectares of unimproved (or "native") pasture in Victoria.
+There are still about 3 million hectares of unimproved (or "native") pasture in Victoria.
 These pastures consist mainly of unproductive indigenous grasses such as wallaby grasses, kangaroo grass, weeping grass, and spear grasses, with no leguminous species of any value.
-They do not respond to fertiliser, and have a low carrying capacity.
+They do not respond to fertiliser, as do pastures sown with improved species, and have a low carrying capacity.